MS in Biomedical Visualization

 Accreditation

-The Biomedical Visualization graduate program at UIC is one of four accredited graduate programs for medical illustration in North America.
+The Biomedical Visualization graduate program at UIC is one of five accredited graduate programs for medical illustration in North America.
 Programmatic accreditation by Commission on Accreditation of Allied Health Education Programs (CAAHEP) ensures the standards by which our program is measured and have been developed by professionals in our discipline.
 The rigorous process of CAAHEP accreditation as well as annual oversight ensures that our program meets or exceeds these industry standards.
 Our program was recently reviewed in 2015 and awarded continuing accreditation in January, 2016 through 2024.

 Commission on Accreditation of Allied Health Education Programs